The right to be known

 Language and Accessibility:

-About the event
+About the event and the artwork

-Please join us!
+Please register to join us!

-What is the right to be known?
+More about the right to be known

 The right to be known is practiced in societies and cultures worldwide.
 But although it is not new, it’s a concept that is taking hold around the globe.
 Today, it is drawing attention from activists who are focusing on wrongful convictions (Chicago), Apartheid/post‐Apartheid (South Africa), and the ongoing legacy of residential schools including murdered and missing Indigenous women and girls+ and the current child welfare system in Canada.